yiwenwang-ms/microsoft-graph-docs/concepts/consistencylevels-concept.md

 When the same authenticated client makes a write (`POST`, `PUT`, `PATCH`) request, the following happens:
 1. The change is written to the primary replica A.0.
 2. The change is replicated to a secondary replica to which the logical session's reads were issued, that is, A.1.
-+ Finally, the change is replicated to other secondary replicas located across different geographies.
+3. The change is replicated to other secondary replicas located across different geographies.
 + In addition, an index that Microsoft Graph uses to fulfill query requests is updated.

 When the data is available across all replicas, this is a state of mutual data consistency.